 When booking accommodation, you now have a choice: Hotel or Airbnb.
 And it all comes down to providing travellers what they need – and want.
 Here’s our take…and what we prefer nowadays.

-We’re HUGE fans of Airbnb.
 When you first sign up on the Airbnb site though, it can be intimidating.
-We’re here to help.
+I’m here to help.